Green Zone Cafe

-The Green Zone Cafe was a restaurant in the northeast corner of the Green Zone (International Zone) in Baghdad, Iraq.
+The Green Zone Café was a restaurant in the northeast corner of the Green Zone (International Zone) in Baghdad, Iraq.
 The restaurant was housed in a fabric and metal-frame building established in the parking lot of a former filling station.
 It was a popular and successful business, primarily serving the Western inhabitants of the Green Zone and featuring Arab cuisine.
+It also offered alcohol and hookahs.

 On October 14, 2004, the restaurant was destroyed, one patron was killed, and five wounded by a backpack bomb.
 The restaurant reopened briefly a year later, along with a liquor store that was primarily patronized by security contractors in October 2005, but was closed when the Iraqi government confiscated the property.